AnmolKhangura/note-app/README.md

 *   Backend using Express and PostgreSQL

-Current Progress
+Project Status
 ----------------

-*   The **backend** is complete and can be tested with Postman.
+✅ The backend is complete and can be tested using Postman.

-*   The **frontend UI components** are ready, but they still need to be connected to the backend.
+🛠 The frontend UI components are built but need to be connected to the backend.

 Installation